robertkirkman/sm64-port/README.md

  - Based off [Refresh 11](https://github.com/sm64-port/sm64-port/commit/9214dddabcce4723d9b6cda2ebccbac209f6447d)
  - Stereo 3D support; use the mini-menu to switch between 3D (400px) and 800px modes (800PX/AA disabled in 3D mode)
  - Multi-threaded; audio thread runs on Core 1 on O3DS and Core 2 on N3DS; needs [Luma v10.1.1](https://github.com/LumaTeam/Luma3DS/releases) or higher
- - Naïve frame-skip if frame takes longer than 33.3ms (1 / 30 FPS) to render
+ - Naïve frame-skip if frame takes longer than 33.3ms (1 / 30 FPS) to render.
+This option is no longer very useful, but is still available for posterity.
+     - Enable by building with `ENABLE_N3DS_FRAMESKIP=1`
+ - Enhanced RSP Audio emulation performance
-     - Disable by building with `DISABLE_N3DS_FRAMESKIP=1`
+     - Disable some minor performance enhancements by building with `DISABLE_ENHANCED_RSPA=1`.
+This should not impact quality, but may be useful for debugging.
+     - Use the PC port's original audio emulation by building with `FORCE_REFERENCE_RSPA=1`.
+This should not impact quality, but may be useful for debugging, and will override `DISABLE_ENHANCED_RSPA`.
+     - By default, 3DS audio uses some inaccurate math to increase performance with no perceptible loss in quality.
+To disable this, build with `AUDIO_USE_ACCURATE_MATH=1`.
+This may have no effect depending on the audio implementation being used; for example, Reference RSPA ignores this flag.
  - Configurable controls via `sm64config.txt`
      - Use [this](https://codepen.io/benoitcaron/full/abNZrbP) online editor from [BenoitCaron](https://github.com/BenoitCaron).
  - GFX_POOL_SIZE [fix](https://github.com/aboood40091/sm64-port/commit/6ae4f4687ed234291ac1e572b75d65191ca9f364) (support 60 FPS on 32bit platforms)